-Armilus is the Midrashic version of the Latin name Romulus, i.e., Rome.
-The Midrash thus foresees that in MSJ’s time, a war may break out between Rome and Israel, during which MSJ will be killed by the Roman military leader.
-R. Chaim Shvilly, a Jerusalem Kabbalist of Georgian origin whom I knew personally, explains in his book Calculations of Redemption that in our own generation, during World War II, the Jewish community in Eretz Israel faced possible destruction by German and Italian forces, led by a general named Rommel.
-R. Shvilly hinted that the possibility that the MSJ’s death may have been ordained for that time and that we were only saved from tragedy thanks to two thousand years of prayers, according to the Kabbalistic interpretation.
-Eulogizing Herzl in the summer of 1904, R. Kook introduces a “major innovation” for the Ashkenazic Diaspora, an “innovation” that was part of the standard prayer ritual for Jews in the Sephardic Diaspora for many years.
-R. Kook, in emphasizing the existence of MSJ, hints at the activities of Herzl.
+Armilus is the Midrashic version of the Latin name Romulus, the founder of Rome.
+The Midrash thus foresees that, in MSJ’s time, a war may break out between Rome and Israel, during which MSJ will be killed by the Roman military leader.
+Shvilly, a Jerusalem Kabbalist of Georgian origin whom I knew personally, explains in his book Calculations of Redemption that, in our own generation, during World War II, the Jewish community in Eretz Israel faced possible destruction by German and Italian forces, led by a field marshal named Rommel.
+He hinted at the possibility that the MSJ’s death may have been ordained for that time and that we were only saved from tragedy thanks to 2,000 years of prayers, according to the Kabbalistic interpretation.
+Eulogizing Herzl in the summer of 1904, Kook introduced a ‘major innovation’ for the Ashkenazic Diaspora, an ‘innovation’ that was part of the standard prayer ritual for Jews in the Sephardic Diaspora for many years.
+Kook, in emphasizing the existence of MSJ, hints at the activities of Herzl.

-In this respect, R. Kook examined the exception that proves the rule, seeking to swim against the current by adopting an outlook that had long been upheld by the Sephardic Diaspora but had worn away among the Ashkenazim.
-Rabbis Judah Loew ben Bezalel (1520-1609) and Isaiah Horowitz (1558-1630), both of whom were active in the Ashkenazic Diaspora during the 16th century, were the last supporters of the normative Messianic idea to express their views in print until the 19th century.
-Subsequently, Rabbi A. I. Kook would draw on their philosophy to compose his own.
-Rabbi Loew’s outlook was also supported enthusiastically by Rabbis Dr. Jacob Gordin and Isaac Hutner, who would impart his philosophy to their students in France and the United States, respectively.
+In this respect, Kook examined the exception to the rule, seeking to swim against the current with an outlook that had long been upheld by the Sephardic Diaspora but had worn away among the Ashkenazim.
+Rabbis Judah Loew ben Bezalel (1520-1609) and Isaiah Horowitz (1558-1630), both of whom were active in the Ashkenazic Diaspora during the sixteenth century, were the last supporters of the normative messianic idea to express their views in print until the nineteenth century.
+Kook would subsequently draw on their philosophy for his own.
+Rabbi Loew’s outlook was also supported enthusiastically by Rabbis Dr Jacob Gordin and Isaac Hutner, who would impart his philosophy to their students in France and the United States respectively.

-Overt and Covert Historiographic Trends

-The roots of Zionism: The normative Messianic idea or modern European nationalism?
-My research, that is still in its early stages, proposes a basic methodological and historiographic perspective that transcends particularistic analysis.
+The roots of Zionism: The normative messianic idea or modern European nationalism?
+My research, still in its early stages, proposes a basic methodological and historiographic perspective that transcends particularistic analysis.
 This perspective challenges the crisis orientation that has reigned supreme in Zionist historiography and examines the roots of Zionism that are integral to the Sephardic Diaspora.
-The purpose, conscious or otherwise, of Zionist historiography that detaches the 16th century from the 19th is to ensure that the mighty process of return to the Jewish homeland is attributed exclusively to Zionism of the Modern Era, thereby ignoring all the momentous accomplishments of the 16th century that heralded a new age in the settlement of Eretz Israel.
-Most Zionist historiographers attempt to assign all due credit for national activism to the Zionist Movement of the 19th and 20th centuries and to “normalize” history so that anything hinting at Redemption is summarily excised.
-This is the meaning of the historiographic dispute taking place over the past few decades concerning Messianism and the history of Jewish settlement of Eretz Israel in the Modern Era.
+The purpose, conscious or otherwise, of Zionist historiography that detaches the sixteenth from the nineteenth century is to ensure that the mighty process of return to the Jewish homeland is attributed exclusively to Zionism of the modern era.
+This ignores all the momentous accomplishments of the sixteenth century that heralded a new age in the settlement of Eretz Israel.
+Most Zionist historiographers attempt to assign all due credit for national activism to the Zionist Movement of the nineteenth and twentieth centuries and to ‘normalize’ history so that anything hinting at redemption is summarily excised.
+This is the meaning of the historiographic dispute taking place over the past few decades concerning messianism and the history of Jewish settlement of Eretz Israel in the modern era.